drei01/pricing-saas/content/wappler-stripe-subscription.md

                     Pricing Pages
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                    Pricing Pages can be embedded anywhere on your Wappler.io website.
+                    Pricing Pages can be embedded anywhere on your Wappler website.
 You can change pricing at any time without ever writing any code.
 Customize the design to match your brand and make changes whenever you want.
 This is the fastest way to implement Stripe Checkout.
                 </p>
             </div>
         </div>